-Introduced an electric vehicle charging program at nearly all of our U.S. and Canadian facilities, which will allow employees with electric vehicles to commute to and from work entirely on electricity. will invest €1.5 million in the first year of this program alone to provide free, hands-on training in the U.K., Germany, France, Spain and Italy.
+Introduced an electric vehicle charging program at nearly all of our U.S. and Canadian facilities, which will allow employees with electric vehicles to commute to and from work entirely on electricity.

 October

 Expanding Water-Saving Machining Process

 Added our water-saving near-dry machining capability to six plants globally - a number that will nearly double in the next few years.